 We will have a lavish Sunday brunch at the Sheraton Commander Hotel’s Nubar restaurant immediately after the conference adjourns, at 12:30 p.m.
 The cost is $53 per person including gratuity, with wine and cocktails available for purchase at the bar.
 The conference weekend always goes by too quickly, and the brunch is a chance to spend a bit more time with fellow Pymians before you head home.

 At 7:00 p.m. a group will gather for a relaxed dinner and a final bit of post-conference Pym fellowship at Harvard Gardens pub at 316 Cambridge St, Boston, near the Charles/MGH Red Line station, just a few blocks from the church.
-We’ll order from their standard menu and get separate checks.
-We need to know if you plan to attend so we can reserve enough places.
+We’ll order a la carte and get separate checks but we need to know if you plan to attend so we can reserve enough places.

 P Y M M E R C H A N D I S E

 On Saturday we will have a variety of Pym merchandise for sale, including mugs, refrigerator magnets, tote bags, and 100% linen tea towels with our “cat and teapot” graphic, as well as copies of Barbara in the Bodleian, No Soft Incense and The Pymnal.
 Purchasing these items at the conference saves you several dollars per item in shipping charges compared to buying online.
 We accept cash, checks, and credit cards.
 (Note: merchandise will not be available on Sunday!)